mlnds/data_engineering_project/README.md

 This coding challenge has been developed in Python 3.4.4 version.
 Python 3.x is required to run this code

-The following python modules are required and are imported when running the code: sys collections csv datetime statistics
+Python modules that are required and imported during code execution: sys, collections, csv, datetime, statistics

 Source Code and Run Instructions